jbox-web/ajax-datatables-rails/README.md

 end
 ```

-* For `paginator options`, just uncomment the paginator you would like to use, given
-the gems bundled in your project.
-For example, if your models are using `Kaminari`, uncomment `AjaxDatatablesRails::Extensions::Kaminari`.
-You may remove all commented lines.
-  * `SimplePaginator` is the most basic of them all, it falls back to passing `offset` and `limit` at the database level (through `ActiveRecord` of course, as that is the only ORM supported for the time being).

-* For `sortable_columns`, assign an array of the database columns that correspond to the columns in our view table.
-For example `[users.f_name, users.l_name, users.bio]`.
-This array is used for sorting by various columns.
+* For `sortable_columns`, assign an array of the database columns that
+correspond to the columns in our view table.
+For example
+`[users.f_name, users.l_name, users.bio]`.
+This array is used for sorting by
+various columns.

-* For `searchable_columns`, assign an array of the database columns that you want searchable by datatables.
-Suppose we need to sort and search users `:first_name`, `last_name` and `bio`.
+* For `searchable_columns`, assign an array of the database columns that you
+want searchable by datatables.
+Suppose we need to sort and search users
+`:first_name`, `last_name` and `bio`.

 This gives us: